Skip to main content

 gpg --output govwifi-backup-databasename.sql.gz --decrypt govwifi-backup-databasename.sql.gz.gpg

-Unzip the file:
+7. Unzip the SQL file:

 gzip -d govwifi-backup-admin-databasename.sql.gz